 The SHSM application deadline complies with the TDSB Optional Attendance application.
-Because SHSM programs have no catchment area associated with them, we must coordinate our applications with the Optional Attendance application of Friday, January 12, 2018.
+Because SHSM programs have no catchment area associated with them, we must coordinate our applications with the Optional Attendance application.

 Yes!
 Unlike many other schools in the TDSB where Skilled Trades Specialized Programs and facilities have disappeared over the years, Western is currently running many Technical programs such as Robotics, The Design Studio, Culinary Arts, Transportation Technology, Manufacturing Technology and Construction Technology.